CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/01/lab1-intro.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-1. Navigate to the **DP203-M1-<inject key="DeploymentID" />** Resource group and verify whether you have all the below resources deployed successfully.
+1. Navigate to the **DP203-M1-<inject key="DeploymentID"></inject>** Resource group and verify whether you have all the below resources deployed successfully.

     ![lab1 rg](media/lab1rg.png "lab1 resource group")